jonny112/JBencode/README.md

   [title]: String(12)
 ```
 ## Package
-In lack of a specific domain the top-level package name for this project is derived the following way (Pyhton):
+In lack of a specific domain the top-level package name for this project is derived the following way (Python):
 ```python
 "h" + hashlib.sha1("jonny112@github.com".encode()).hexdigest()[-12:]
 ```